Geal/PilotSSH-scripts/API.md

 Each row will display a text defined by 'name', and an optional subtext defined by 'value'.
 If the 'command' attribute is empty, the row is displayed with a flat background.
 If it is not empty, the row will be displayed as a button, and touching it will execute the command on the server, to retrieve another JSON response.

+If the 'query' attribute is set, the application will display an alert box with a text field and a label defined by the 'query' attribute.
+The content of the text field will be concatenated to the command string before sending it to the server.

 The command launched might not be a script stored in `.pilotssh`: any other script path (or script that can be found on the PATH) can be used, as long as it echoes a JSON text compatible with this API.

 ### Status